jhuckaby/Cronicle/README.md

 When you are ready to proceed, make sure you **shut down Cronicle** on all your servers.
 You should not migrate storage while Cronicle is running, as it can result in corrupted data.

 All good?
-Okay then, on your Cronicle master server as root (superuser), issue this command:
+Okay then, on your Cronicle primary server as root (superuser), issue this command:

 ```
 /opt/cronicle/bin/control.sh migrate